aws/aws-sdk-go/README.md

       * awserr - Provides the error interface that the SDK will use for all errors that occur in the SDK's processing.
 This includes service API response errors as well.
 The Error type is made up of a code and message.
-        Cast the SDK's returned error type to awserr.Error and call the Code method to compare returned error to specific error codes.
+        Cast the SDK's returned error type to awserr.
+Error and call the Code method to compare returned error to specific error codes.
 See the package's documentation for additional values that can be extracted such as RequestID.

-      * credentials - Provides the types and built in credentials providers the SDK will use to retrieve AWS credentials to make API requests with.
+      * credentials - Provides the types and built-in credentials providers the SDK will use to retrieve AWS credentials to make API requests with.
         Nested under this folder are also additional credentials providers such as stscreds for assuming IAM roles, and ec2rolecreds for EC2 Instance roles.

       * endpoints - Provides the AWS Regions and Endpoints metadata for the SDK.
         Use this to lookup AWS service endpoint information such as which services are in a region, and what regions a service is in.
 Constants are also provided for all region identifiers, e.g UsWest2RegionID for "us-west-2".

       * session - Provides initial default configuration, and load